 Texas Short Term Asset Reserve Program ("TexSTAR") is administered by First Southwest Company and JPMorgan Chase.
 TexSTAR is overseen by a five member governing board made up of three participants and one of each of the program's professional administrators.
 The responsibility of the board includes the ability to influence operations, designation of management and accountability for fiscal matters.
 In addition, TexSTAR has a Participant Advisory Board which provides input and feedback on the operations and direction of the program and Standard and Poor's reviews the pool on a weekly basis to ensure the pool's compliance with its rating requirements.
 TexSTAR's investment policy stipulates that it must invest in accordance with the Texas Public Funds Investment Act.
 TexasTERM Local Government Investment Pool ("TexasTERM") is organized in conformity with the Texas Public Funds Investment Act of the Texas Government Code.
 It provides for a fixed-rate, fixed-term investment for a period of 60 days to one year and includes TexasDAILY, a portfolio of the Local Government Pool, providing daily access to funds.
 An advisory board, composed of participants in TexasTERM and other parties who do not participate in the pool, has responsibility for the overall management of the pool, including formulation and implementation of its investment and operating policies.
 PFM Asset Management LLC, a leading national financial and investment advisory firm, is the investment advisor to the pool.

-The commercial paper and municipal bonds are valued using Level 2 inputs that are based in market data obtained from independent sources.
+The government agency securities and municipal bonds are valued using Level 2 inputs that are based in market data obtained from independent sources.
 The investments are reported by Central Health at fair value in accordance with the GASB Statement No. 72.
-Balances in the external local government pools are stated at amortized cost, in accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools.
+Balances in the external local government pools are stated at amortized cost, in accordance with GASB Statement No. 79, Certain External Investments Pools and Pool Participants.
+In accordance with GASB Statement No. 79, the external local government investment pools do not have any limitations and restrictions on withdrawals such as notice periods or maximum transaction amounts.
+These pools do not impose any liquidity fees or redemption gates.